Reading and Vocabulary Strategy

-Reading is fundamental in teaching children about the world around them, improving their vocabulary and developing their oracy.
+Reading is fundamental in teaching children about the world around them, improving their vocabulary, and developing their oracy.
 Furthermore, reading develops the imagination and helps students to empathise.

 Reading comprehension is also a vital skill for success at GCSE.
-Since September 2015, the government have raised standards on GCSE papers through the introduction of 9-1 grades; students now need an average reading age of at least 15 years to access GCSE papers.
+Since September 2015, the government has raised standards on GCSE papers through the introduction of 9-1 grades; students now need an average reading age of at least 15 years to access GCSE papers.

-We have adopted a consistent approach to literacy through marking and assessment as well as ensuring that literacy skills are taught, revisited and revised by all teachers, in all subjects.
+We have adopted a consistent approach to literacy through marking and assessment as well as ensuring that literacy skills are taught, revisited, and revised by all teachers, in all subjects.

 This includes a scaffolded approach to reading new texts, with the teacher as the model reader, and explicit teaching of Tier 2 and Tier 3 vocabulary.

 We believe that every teacher is a teacher of literacy.

 Reading for pleasure is encouraged through DEaR (Drop Everything and Read) for two mornings a week.
 During this time, a teacher delivers this through reading as a class or students read their own books independently.

 Most parents/carers want to support their children in becoming as successful as they can be in all aspects of their life, and reading is no exception.

 Talking to your child about what they’re reading is one of the most important things you can do.
 Not only does it support your child’s comprehension of the text but promotes enjoyment and engagement with reading outside of school.